Wallace Smith (illustrator): Fantazius Mallare censorship and illustration art

 Hecht and Smith went to a great deal of trouble to have themselves convicted of obscenity.
 They had wanted to create a test case of the federal obscenity law and have a show trial in order to turn public opinion against it by ridicule.
-Hecht also intended to enter a million-dollar civil suit for defamation of character against John Sumner and his infamous Society for the Suppression of Vice if Sumner attacked his book.
+Hecht also intended to enter a million-dollar civil suit for defamation of character against John S. Sumner and his infamous New York Society for the Suppression of Vice if Sumner attacked his book.
 The famous Clarence Darrow was to have been their attorney.
 The plan was to send review copies of Fantazius Mallare to all of the literary lights of the time, and then have Darrow call these people as expert witnesses at the trial.
 Alas, the scheme foundered on the unforeseen pusillanimity of the literary establishment - only H. L. Mencken agreed to appear as a witness.
 In the end there was no trial because Hecht and Smith entered a plea of nolo contendere.
 The character Fantazius Mallare is said to be a sort of Hecht alter-ego - he appears again in the sequel, The Kingdom of Evil (illustrated by the much inferior artist Anthony Angarola), and in 1935 Hecht wrote and directed a film, The Scoundrel, in which Noel Coward plays Mallare."

 In 1926, after moving to Hollywood from Chicago, he presented the silent film star Rod La Rocque with a copy of Fantazius Mallare, a decadent novel written by Ben Hecht, Smith's friend and fellow newspaperman at the Chicago Daily News.
 But Smith knew Hecht as a decadent novelist, and he knew Fantazius Mallare especially well because he had illustrated Hecht's depraved tale with ten fantastic, Beardleyesque drawings, several of them depicting the sterile orgies of the novel's deluded, reclusive hero.
 Rod La Rocque must have meant a lot to Wallace Smith, as the inscription he wrote to the star implies: "For Rod La Rocque -who has a thousand masks for his face -but, thank Christ, never an one for his heart."
 As further token of his admiration, Smith hand-colored a number of the drawings in the book he gave to the celebrated screen idol.

 At this time he also did illustrations for other books, designed book jackets, frontispieces and end papers.
 In 1923 he illustrated The Florentine Dagger by Ben Hecht, and frontispieces for Blackguard by Maxwell Bodenheim and The Shining Pyramid by Arthur Machen.

-His early 20s illustrations show Smith's extraordinary pen skills.
+His early 1920s illustrations show Smith's extraordinary pen skills.
 Dark and obscure, expressionist and linear, dominated by large black fields they reveal influences of later heritage of Beardsley and Harry Clarke at same time his very distinguishable character.